Sermon: God's Good Work in Us

 In verse 14 of Genesis 40, he tells the butler:

-So we read in Genesis 41 that Pharaoh told the dream and said who can tell me what this dream is?
-And, of course, the butler said, "I remiss in my promises to Joseph."
+We read in Genesis 41 that Pharaoh told the dream and said who can tell me what this dream is?
+And, of course, the butler said, "I forgot my promises to Joseph."
 He said, "There's a man in prison who revealed the dream that I had."
 So Pharaoh sends for him and Joseph explains to him what was taking place in the land and what would take place.

-You see brethren, this is exactly what's going to happen to us.
+You see brethren, this is exactly what is going to happen to us.
 One day, Joseph went from being a slave in prison to be the second ruler in all the land.
-That's simply the purpose that God has for us.
+That is simply the purpose that God has for us.

-You know when it says in I Corinthians 15:52, "In the moment, in the twinkling of an eye, at the last trump.
-The trumpet shall sound and the dead shall be raised incorruptible and we shall be changed."
+You know when it says in I Corinthians 15:52, "In a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, and the dead shall be raised incorruptible and we shall be changed."
 We, too, will go from trial and tribulation, and careful teachings by God, to rulership just as Joseph did, except at that time, we will be spirit beings.
 We, too, will be ruling over the land.
 This is what the trials, this is what the perfecting is all about.

-The words of Agur the son of Jakeh, even the prophecy; the man spoke unto Ithiel, even unto Ithiel and Ucal, Surely I am more brutish [or more stupid is the correct way to put this] than any man, and have not the understanding of a man.
+Proverbs 30:1-2 The words of Agur the son of Jakeh, his utterance.
+This man declared to Ithiel—Ithiel and Ucal: Surely I am more stupid than any man, and do not have the understanding of a man.

-I think you'll find, as we go through this, that he was not stupid by our standards.
-In fact, you'll find out that he was just about like Job when he came to his senses.
+I think you will find, as we go through this, that he was not stupid by our standards.
+In fact, you will find out that he was just about like Job when he came to his senses.
 He was not considered stupid, but he was measuring himself against God.

-I neither learned wisdom, nor have the knowledge of the holy [meaning God].
-Who has ascended up into heaven, or descended?
-Who has gathered the wind in his fists?
+Proverbs 30:3-4 I neither learned wisdom nor have the knowledge of the Holy One [meaning God].
+Who has ascended into heaven, or descended?
+Who has gathered the wind in His fists?
 Who has bound the waters in a garment?
 Who has established all the ends of the earth?
-What is his name, and what is his son's name, if you can tell [or if you know it]?
+What is His name, and what is His Son's name, if you know?

 He knows the awesome working of God and he says, "Who can understand all that God does?"
-He realizes that our thoughts aren't God's thoughts and God's thoughts aren't our thoughts and this is why he calls himself stupid, dull, or brutish.
+He realizes that our thoughts are not God's thoughts and God's thoughts are not our thoughts and this is why he calls himself stupid, dull, or brutish.

-You see, Agur was wise enough to understand that he couldn't perfect himself.
-Maybe some today think we can perfect ourselves by keeping every law exactly, and this and that, but we can't do it.
+You see, Agur was wise enough to understand that he could not perfect himself.
+Maybe some today think we can perfect ourselves by keeping every law exactly, and this and that, but we cannot do it.
 God's thoughts are far above our thoughts, and Agur realized this.
-He knew he couldn't perfect himself.
-And he knew he couldn't see himself as God did.
+He knew he could not perfect himself.
+And he knew he could not see himself as God did.
 So he said, "Father, God, please give me the food that you prescribe for me.
-Give me what I need to have to be in the kingdom of God."
+Give me what I need to have to be in the Kingdom of God."
 This is what our attitude should be.

-You see, we've all been called.
-We are God's family.
+You see, we have all been called.
+We are God's Family.
 We are adopted by Him.
 We carry God's name.
 So he said, "Feed me with what is proper for me."
-In other words, he's saying, "Perfect me that I might be able to take advantage of the adoption that you have given me and that I might stand before you in the kingdom of God."
+In other words, he is saying, "Perfect me that I might be able to take advantage of the adoption that you have given me and that I might stand before you in the Kingdom of God."

-Now brethren, the men that I mentioned at the beginning of the sermon didn't have the understanding that we've been given.
-Their blush of love faded when the going got tough, because they didn't understand that it is God's duty to work with us and to perfect us.
-But WE can be confident of this very thing—that He which has begun a good work in us will perform it until the day of Jesus Christ.
+Now brethren, the men that I mentioned at the beginning of the sermon did not have the understanding that we have been given.
+Their blush of love faded when the going got tough, because they did not understand that it is God's duty to work with us and to perfect us.
+But we can be confident of this very thing—that He who has begun a good work in us will perform it until the day of Jesus Christ.